elastest/elastest.io-docs/docs/deploying/ubuntu.md

 <h4 class="holder-subtitle link-top">Introduction</h4>

-Through the following lines you will find a guide to deploy Elastest on a single machine (physical or virtual).
+Through the following lines you will find a guide to deploy ElasTest on a single machine (physical or virtual).
 So the same steps can be applied to a server on your data center or an instance on AWS, OpenStack, Azure or Google Cloud.

-We've tried to deploy Elastest on **Ubuntu 16.04**, **Ubuntu 18.04** and **CentOS 7** and the steps are basically the same.
+We've tried to deploy ElasTest on **Ubuntu 16.04**, **Ubuntu 18.04** and **CentOS 7** and the steps are basically the same.

 You only need remote or physical access to a **Linux** interactive shell to run commands as a privilegiated user.